 If you find you have more questions that aren’t answered here, contact our Hospital Development team.

-Donation can give hope to families—and provide assurance that a patient’s wishes were honored.
+Donation can give hope to families—and provide assurance that a patient’s donation decision is honored.

 Keep three things in mind to preserve your patient’s opportunity to donate: